elfiyang16/bank-test/README.md

 As a client, so that I can take out my money,
 I'd like to withdraw from the bank with date being recorded.

-As a client, so that I can take out my money,
-I'd like to withdraw from the bank with date being recorded.

 As a client, so that i can see my statement,
-I'd like to print my statement.
+I'd like to print my statement in certain format.

-As a client, so that I can view my transactions on statement, I'd like to see my each transaction in date, credit, debit, balance.
+As a client, so that I can view my transactions on statement, I'd like to see my each transaction in date, credit, debit, balance in one line.

 As a client, so that I can view my transactions in order, I'd like to see all transactions in reverse chronological order.